dvdvdmt/popup-tab-switcher/README.md

 When you close a tab the extension will switch you to the previously active one.
 It is more helpful than the default Chrome behaviour, which activates the adjacent tab.

->**NOTE**
+## Restrictions ##
->The extension tries to render its popup on the page wherever it is possible, but there are cases where it can't do that:
+The extension tries to render its popup on the page wherever it is possible, but there are cases where it can't do that:
->* Chrome's web store pages.
+* Chrome's web store pages.
 The extension doesn't work here.
->* Special Chrome tabs such as Settings, New tab, History, etc. In this case the extension tries to switch a user from a special tab to a previous tab without showing a popup.
+* Special Chrome tabs such as Settings, New tab, History, etc. In this case the extension tries to switch a user from a special tab to a previous tab without showing a popup.
->* The page has no focus (a user searches on the page, focused on address bar, etc.).
+* The page has no focus (a user searches on the page, focused on address bar, etc.).
 In this case the extension shows its popup and starts a timer by the end of which it will switch a user to the selected tab.
->* File pages (URL starts with `file:///`).
+* File pages (URL starts with `file:///`).
 The extension can't work on such pages without a special permission which you can turn on in Extensions > Popup Tab Switcher (Details) > Allow access to file URLs.

 ## Contributors ##